AlmasB/tetris3d/README.md

 Use cmake 2.6+, CMakeLists.txt included
 Use MS Visual Studio 2013+, as versions below don't support some c++ features used in Tetris3d

+## How to play ##

+Use mouse or arrow keys to look around.
+LMB or SPACE to grab an object.
+After you grab use WSAD to move the object.
+The direction is based on your camera, so this takes time to get used to but nice part of gameplay, otherwise the game would be too easy

 ## Debug ##